jcjohnson/densecap/eval/README.md

 ### Requirements

 - Java.
 METEOR requires Java installed.
 On Ubuntu you can do `sudo apt-get install default-jre`.
 You can do `java -version` to confirm that you have it installed.
 - You'll need to download the METEOR binary `meteor-1.5.jar` and place it in `eval` folder and also `paraphrase-en.gz` and place it it in `eval/data` folder.
-Better instructions todo.
+You can do this automatically by running the script `scripts/setup_eval.sh` from the project's root directory.